sdbaner/lemon-devops-excercise/SOLUTIONS.md

   * new features/complexities
   * Increase in content/data volume
   * expand application in geo locations
-- Considering there are three different eks clusters for production grade application.
+- Considering there are three different eks clusters (dev, staging and live) for production grade application.

-### How do I ensure High Availabilty
+### How do I ensure High Availabilty ( which has been implemented)
 - Define Pod disruption budgets to meet SLA.
 - Define Priority classes to ensure pods get priority during scheduling.
-- Deploy the application in multiple cloud regions to reduce latency and improve redundancy.
 - Deploy the eks/vpc with multiple availabilty zones.

+#### Further enhancements that can be made (not yet implemented)
+- Deploy the application in multiple cloud regions to reduce latency and improve redundancy.(have not implemented but good to have)

-### How do I ensure Scalabilty
+### How do I ensure Scalabilty ( which has been implemented)
 - Define Horizontal pod autoscaler to add replicas when it reaches a certain cpu/memory threshold
+- Implement Load balancing to distribute traffic across multiple servers to ensure no single server becomes bottleneck.

+#### Further enhancements that can be made (not yet implemented)
 - Combine HPA with Cluster Autoscaler to scale nodes dynamically.
 This is useful in situations when HPA scales but nodes are full.
-- Implement Load balancing to distribute traffic across multiple servers to ensure no single server becomes bottleneck.
 - Caching is a technique to store frequently accessed data in-memory (like redis) to reduce the load on the server or database.
 - CDN distributes static assets (images, videos, etc.) closer to users.
 This can reduce latency and result in faster load times.